oceanprotocol/docs/content/concepts/did-ddo.md

 ## Aquarius Enhanced DDO Response

 The following fields are added by Aquarius in its DDO response for convenience reasons.
-These are never stored on chain, and not taken into consideration when [hashing the DDO](#ddo-hash).
+These are never stored on chain, and are not taken into consideration when [hashing the DDO](#ddo-hash).

 ### NFT